hoduy511/Machine-Learning-Projects/README.md

 ## Requirements

-This project requires the following libraries:
+This project requires the following:

 - Python 3.10.12
 - Jupyter Notebook